 A user class is a set of directory users.
 It defines who the ACI's permissions apply to at each of its locations.
-The same user class can apply at all locations of an ACI, or a different user class can apply at different locations.
+The same user class can apply at all locations; or different a user class can apply at different locations.